kjleopold/datafun-06-eda/README.md

 # datafun-06-eda
 ### Module 6 Project
 Create a custom exploratory data analysis (EDA) project using GitHub, Git, Jupyter, pandas, Seaborn and other popular data analytics tools.
+I have chosen to explore a 2024 video game sales dataset.

 ## Install and Run the Project
 ### 1. Project Setup